-One 3-color LED indicator is located in the back of the receiver/transmitter and can be seen through the back cover window.
-The receiver unit has a bright front LED in addition to the back LED for convenience.
+One three-color LED indicator is located in the back of the transmitter/receiver and can be seen through the back cover window.
 Refer to Figure 3-1 (Item J) and Figure 3-2 (Item K).

 The receiver statuses are listed in Table 4-1.